 - Yarn over, draw through that chain and the loop on your hook at the same time.

 You have joined the round of double crochet.
 Continue in this manner, joining each round of stitches with a slip stitch.
+A stitch marker may be used to mark each round.

-Slip Stitch Crochet as a Decorative Stitch
+How to Use Slip Stitch Crochet as a Decorative Stitch

-You can work slip stitch across a row of crochet to form a stripe in a contrasting color.
+You can crochet slip stitch across a row of crochet to form a stripe in a contrasting color.
 You will simply form your slip stitches in the same way as when using slip stitch to move your yarn across stitches, but you will complete your item first, and then slip stitch across the top of the relevant rows in a contrasting color.

 Slip stitch can form a decorative edging around your crochet fabric.
 It will give a smoother appearance to the edges of the fabric.
 You can choose to do it in the same color as the base fabric, or in a contrasting color as a decorative edging.

-Slip Stitch Crochet Used for Joining
+Crocheting Slip Stitch for Joining Pieces

 To do this, insert the hook through both edges of your work, yarn over, and pull through all the loops in one movement.
+If you want an invisible join with nothing showing on the front of the fabric, put the pieces of fabric right sides together.

 How to Slip Stitch Crochet - In Conclusion